have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 +++

 Hi I'm Broderic and I have no clue how to use computers.
+I created this site to learn how.

-I'm currently pursuing a double major in IT and Cybersecurity.
+I recently graduated with a double major in Information Technology and Cybersecurity.
 I created this site for a couple reasons.
 The first being for me to have somewhere to write about and publish whatever I find interesting.
 And the second being I want to document any projects I'm working on.
 Documentation is a huge part of IT and I don't think it hurts to practice that skill every now and then.

 ---